Proud Boys leader Joe Biggs sentenced to 17 years for Capitol riot

 "I know that I have to be punished, and I understand," Biggs said.

-As he sentenced Biggs, Judge Kelly said "not trying to minimise the violence" but that the 6 January riot paled in comparison to other mass casualty events.
+As he sentenced Biggs, Judge Kelly said he was "not trying to minimise the violence" but that the 6 January riot paled in comparison to other mass casualty events.
 He also said that a stricter sentence may have created sentencing disparities with other convicted rioters.

 Biggs went to trial alongside four other Proud Boys members including former chair Enrique Tarrio, whose sentencing was abruptly postponed on Wednesday.
 His sentencing is now scheduled to take place next week.
 Prosecutors are seeking a 33-year sentence.